 Research facilities present a unique challenge to designers with their inherent complexity of systems, health and safety requirements, long-term flexibility and adaptability needs, energy use intensity, and environmental impacts.
 There are many different types of research facilities.
 Within the WBDG they are divided into two major groups, which are then further categorized by type and by sector:

-- Department of Veterans Affairs (VA), Office of Construction & Facilities Management (CFM)-VA Research Laboratory Design Guide
+- Department of Veterans Affairs, Office of Construction & Facilities Management

-- Environmental Protection Agency (EPA), Office of Administration (OA)
+- Environmental Protection Agency, Office of Administration and Resources Management

-- General Services Administration (GSA), Office of Chief Architect (OCA)
+- General Services Administration, Office of Design and Construction: Office of the Chief Architect

-- National Aeronautics and Space Administration (NASA), Facilities Engineering and Real Property (FERP) Division
+- National Aeronautics and Space Administration, Facilities and Real Estate Division

-- National Institutes of Health (NIH)-NIH's Office of Research Facilities Development and Operations (ORF) developed the NIH Design Policy and Guidelines to provide standards to assist planners, architects, and engineers in designing biomedical and animal research facilities for the NIH.
+- National Institutes of Health, Office of Research Facilities, Development and Operations developed the NIH Design Requirements Manual to provide standards to assist planners, architects, and engineers in designing biomedical and animal research facilities for the NIH.